rwcitek/A_Gental_Introduction_to_BNF/slides/280_types_cfg.md

 ##### Key slide

+## Context Free languages are classified by their acceptors.

 ## Many acronyms but all boild down 2.
 (Out of 4)

-LX, where X is L or R.
+LX(K), where X is L or R.
+K is >= 0 and means the number of symbols to look ahead in teh input.
 First letter is direction of text scan.
 E.g. L: Left to right.

 Second letter is type of derivation